Interferon Beta-1a (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, bone marrow or bleeding problems, heart disease, heart failure, heart rhythm problems, or thyroid problems.
-Tell your doctor if you have a history of alcohol abuse, depression, or seizures.
+Tell your doctor if you have a history of alcohol abuse, depression, thoughts of suicide, or seizures.
 Tell your doctor if you have a latex allergy.

 - This medicine may increase depression or thoughts of suicide.
 Tell your doctor right away if you start to feel more depressed or think about hurting yourself.

 - This medicine may cause the following problems:

 - Injection site reactions, including serious skin infection or damage (necrosis)

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.